 Their slightly wider cousin, the bengal stripe, is another excellent choice, offering a broader base of colour and feeling a touch softer as a result.
 Often made up in Oxford cloth, if you’re looking for a shirt that to wear both with and without a tie this is one to consider.
-Button-down bengal stripe shirts look particularly good.
+Button-down bengal stripe shirts are a particular favourite.

-For casual shirting, things naturally are a little more relaxed.
-The key thing to avoid anything too severe or fine.
-Going up in width again from the bengal stripe, awning stripes are defiantly wide.
-Designed without neckwear in mind, these pair beautifully with plain tailoring or large scale checks.
+Going up in width again from the bengal stripe, awning stripes are wider and pair beautifully with plain tailoring or large scale checks.